nestjs/docs.nestjs.com/content/techniques/caching.md

 await this.cacheManager.set('key', 'value', { ttl: 1000 });
 ```

-You can disable expiration of the cache by setting the `ttl` to `null`:
+To disable expiration of the cache, set the `ttl` configuration property to `null`:

 ```typescript
 await this.cacheManager.set('key', 'value', { ttl: null });